How do I register my family?

 How much does the group cost?

-- Due to a MUSE grant from the Great Lakes Region of the American Music Therapy Association the first two offerings of the group will be free.
+- Due to a MUSE grant from the Great Lakes Region of the American Music Therapy Association the first three offerings of the group will be free.

 Are there any requirements for participation?